elpusk/device.lpu237_adr/README.md

 # lpu237_adr
-2018.7.14
+* 2018.7.14 - version 1.0 release
-this project is for lpu237 magnetic card reader. this android app can config and update the firmware of reader. target - android v6.0.
+  * this project is for lpu237 magnetic card reader.
+  * this android app can config and update the firmware of reader.
+  * target - android v6.0.

+* 2022.03.08 - version 2.0 release
+  * bug fix - decoder detection.
+  * change IDE - build in Android Studio Bumblebee 2021.1.1 Patch 2.

 ===================================================================
-Copyright (c) <2018> <Elpusk.Co.,Ltd>
+Copyright (c) <2022> <Elpusk.Co.,Ltd>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation